 - installation of an ignition interlock device in your car.

-Driving on a suspended license – VC 14601(a)
+Driving on a Suspended License – 14601(a) VC

+Vehicle Code 14601(a) VC makes it a California crime to drive on a license that was suspended/revoked for non-DUI reasons.
 You are presumed to “know” that your license was suspended or revoked if the DMV mailed you a notice of suspension or revocation.6

-- drive on a suspended or revoked license; and,
+- drive on a suspended or revoked license and

 - cause bodily injury to another person in the course of driving.9